TryItOnline/cixl/README.md

 - Rules are for machines
 - Only fools predict "the future"
 - Intuition goes with the flow
-- Namespaces are one honking great idea
+- Duality of syntax is one honking great idea

 ### License
 GPLv3